MaxNative95/tasks-manager-mobile/README.md

 ## Recommendations and Future Improvements

-- Add user registration directly from the app.
-- Validate forms and inputs on both frontend and backend.
 - Implement better error handling and user feedback on the mobile app.
 - Add loading spinners or skeletons for API calls.
 - Improve token expiration handling and auto-logout.